moj-analytical-services/xltabr/README.md

     ## fill_non_values_with: Manually specify a list of strings that will replace non numbers types NA, NaN, Inf and -Inf. e.g. list(na = '*', nan = '', inf = '-', neg_inf = '-').
 Note: NaNs are not treated as NAs.
     ##
     ## allcount_to_level_translate: Manually specify how to translate summary levels into header formatting
+    ##
+    ## left_header_col_widths: Width of row header columns you wish to set in Excel column width units.
+If singular, value is applied to all row header columns.
+If a vector, vector must have length equal to the number of row headers in workbook.
+Use special case "auto" for
+    ##           automatic sizing.
+Default (NULL) leaves column widths unchanged.
+    ##
+    ## body_header_col_widths: Width of body header columns you wish to set in Excel column width units.
+If singular, value is applied to all body columns.
+If a vector, vector must have length equal to the number of body headers in workbook.
+Use special case "auto" for
+    ##           automatic sizing.
+Default (NULL) leaves column widths unchanged.

 Advanced usage
 --------------